Water Polo Roundup

 Oct.
 01, 2000

-But Mile Smodlaka and Alen Boskovic scored three goals each as Croatia (5-2-1) recovered in its final game.
+Mile Smodlaka and Alen Boskovic scored three goals each for Croatia (5-2-1).

 Greece (1-5-2), automatically in the 2004 Games in Athens as the host nation, defeated Slovakia 12-8 for its first win in Sydney and finished 10th.